Code-Institute-Submissions/buzzing-strings/TESTING.md

 `R in CRUD - Reading/Viewing`

 **6.4 Test type:** The user clicks on guitar card.
-Does the image upload correctly (using url)?
+Does the image link upload correctly (using url)?

 **Result:** Positive.
-The image uploads the way it should.
+The link uploads the way it should, in a separate web tab.
 Other details about the added guitar display too.

 `U in CRUD - Updating`